 This (optional) step will copy the SUMO binaries to another path, so that you can delete all source and intermediate files afterwards.
 If you do not want (or need) to do that, you can simply skip this step and run SUMO from the bin subfolder (bin/sumo-gui and bin/sumo).

-If you want to install the SUMO binaries, run
+If you want to install the SUMO binaries into your system, run

 sudo make install

-You have to adjust your SUMO_HOME variable to the install dir (ususally /usr/local/share/sumo)
+You have to adjust your SUMO_HOME variable to the install dir (usually /usr/local/share/sumo)

 recv ./foreign/tcpip/libtcpip.a(socket.o) (symbol belongs to implicit dependency /usr/lib/libsocket.so.1)